kbariotis/documer/README.md

 Description
 -----------------------------
-That's a basic document classification algorithm inspired by [Burak Kanber](http://burakkanber.com/blog/machine-learning-naive-bayes-1/).
+Document classification algorithm inspired by [Burak Kanber](http://burakkanber.com/blog/machine-learning-naive-bayes-1/).
 I basicaly rewrite the code in PHP and added some modifications to create a document classification example rather than a language detection system.

 Basic Concept
 -----------------------------